37 Results

 Check Out Your Local Library

 Libraries are great places to get inspiration and find freelance writing leads.
 Flip through consumer magazines and niche publications you find there—many magazines have sections you might not expect, like travel in a car magazine or beauty in a parenting mag.
 I like this freelance writing jobs tip because it’s a good way to do industry research for free.
-If your library has a free tool like HOOPLA or LIBBY you can use to download magazines, you can do this freelance job research from the comfort of home.
+If your library has a free tool like HOOPLA or LIBBY you can use to download magazines, you can do this freelance job writer research from the comfort of home.
 Keep an open mind, and you might find new markets for your freelance work.

 Join a Local Networking Group or Chamber of Commerce